TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 9/2 Chronicles 9.12.md

 ---

-And king Solomon gave to the queen of Sheba all her desire, whatsoever she asked, besides that which she had brought unto the king.
+King Solomon gave to the queen of Sheba all her desire, whatever she asked, besides that which she had brought to the king.
 So she turned, and went to her own land, she and her servants.